-Performed by humans
+Performed by humans using state-of-the-art technology

 General translation refers to the translation of non-specialized texts that have no terminological or technical difficulties.
 The language used must also be clear and natural, without technical terms.